xiaofandh12/xiaofandh12.github.io.bak/_posts/2015-3-13-Setup_Blog.md

     rm -rf *
     ```

-10. Delte all the files in _site
+10. Delete all the files in _site

     ```
     cd xiaofandh12.github.io/_site